sqlparser/sqlflow_public/doc/basic-concepts/7-intermediate-resultset.md

 This result is not a true intermediate result set, but rather a scalar value.
 However, we can distinguish it from other intermediate result sets by examining the `type` attribute.
 In this case, the `type` attribute has a value of `function`, indicating that it represents the output of a SQL function rather than a traditional result set.

 This distinction is important for understanding how different SQL operations are represented in the intermediate result structure.
-While tables and subqueries typically produce relational result sets, functions often return single values, which are handled differently in the data lineage analysis.
+While tables and sub-queries typically produce relational result sets, functions often return single values, which are handled differently in the data lineage analysis.

 ##### Case expression